-Cultural Arts at the Center
+Cultural Arts at the J

 The mission of the JCCNV Cultural Arts department is to demonstrate, illuminate and celebrate the breadth and depth of Judaism’s culture, identity, creativity, diversity and resiliency through the performing, visual and literary arts.
 The JCCNV Performing Arts Series, open to all members of the metro community, includes public performances of professional music, dance and theatre productions, play readings, Broadway cabaret events, and children’s theatre productions.
-Cultural Arts programming is partially funded by the Arts Fund, the Arts Council of Fairfax County, supported by Fairfax County.
+Cultural Arts programming is partially funded by the Arts Fund, and the Arts Council of Fairfax County, supported by Fairfax County.

 - The JCCNV Performing Arts Series runs September-May with professional performances of dance, music, theatre, cabaret events and children’s theatre events.

-- The Northern Virginia Jewish Film Festival brings poignant films, filmmakers and guest speakers to Northern Virginia as they relate to Jewish values, culture and/or history.
+- The Northern Virginia Jewish Film Festival brings films, filmmakers and guest speakers to Northern Virginia as they relate to Jewish values, culture and/or history.
 The film festival is held in the spring of the year.

 - The Bodzin Art Gallery features many local artists who work in a variety of media.
 Additionally, the fine arts program integrates Israeli arts to build community between Northern Virginia and Israel.
 Exhibits are on display year-round.

 - j.dance, a dance school at the J, is committed to providing a safe and nurturing learning environment where dance students of all skill levels can embrace this art form.

 - The ReelAbilities Film Festival showcases award-winning films and engaging presenters that are dedicated to engage, empower and champion the lives, stories and artistic expressions of people with different abilities.

 JCCNV Cultural Arts programming is supported in part by the Arts Council of Fairfax County.